 Alternative 2 would have the least beneficial effects to the biological environment as it would allow fishermen to fish up to 100 traps each year.
 On average, Alternative 2 would reduce the number of pots fished by trip by 8% (Table 4-9).
 Alternative 4 would have the greatest biological effect since it would allow the fishermen to fish a maximum of 25 pots.
 Based on data from 2003-2008, Alternative 4 would reduce the number of pots fished per trip by 62%.
 The biological effect of Alternative 3 would be intermediate between Alternatives 2 and 4 as it would allow fishermen to fish up to 50 pots.
 On average, Alternative 3 would reduce the number of pots fished per trip by 17%.
 Alternatives 5 and 6 would gradually reduce the maximum number of pots that could be fished each year from 100 to 25 (Alternative 5) and from 100 to 50 (Alternative 4).
-Thus, the biological effect of Alternatives 5 and 6 would be similar to Alternative 3 and 4 but greater than Alternative 2.
+Thus, the biological effect of Alternatives 5 and 6 would be would be similar to Alternative 3 and 4 but greater than Alternative 2.

 Alternative 7 would require that black sea bass pots be brought back to shore at the conclusion of a trip and Alternative 8 would put a time limit of 72 hours for how long a pot could remain in the water.
 Currently, there are instances where large numbers of pots may be left fishing for multiple days due to vessel or weather problems, which could unnecessarily kill many black sea bass.
 Fishing large numbers of pots also increases the chance that pots could be lost and "ghost fishing" could occur.
 Furthermore, fishing large numbers of pots increases the chance of entanglement of pot lines with right whales and other protected species.
-Reducing the number of pot tags issued per year (100, 50, or 25 pots per vessel/permit), and/or requiring fishermen to bring pots back to shore at the conclusion of a trip could reduce bycatch mortality of black sea bass and interaction with protected species.